Employment tribunals and dispute resolution: key differences in Scotland and Northern Ireland

 - The President of the Employment Tribunals in Scotland has issued practice directions that apply only to tribunal proceedings in Scotland (on the Department for Justice website).

-- Costs are usually referred to as expenses in Scotland.
+- Costs are referred to as expenses in Scotland.

 - Legal Aid covers representation at employment tribunals in Scotland, although qualification is subject to strict financial means tests.

 The Employment Appeal Tribunal (EAT) office in Edinburgh is responsible for administering appeals against decisions by Scottish employment tribunals.
 Appeals from the employment tribunal are heard by the EAT, appeals from the EAT are dealt with by the Court of Session, and appeals from the Court of Session proceed to the Supreme Court.

 The Employment Tribunals (Constitution and Rules of Procedure) Regulations 2004 (SI 2013/1237) apply to Scotland with a couple of minor modifications relating, among other things, to the jurisdiction of tribunals in Scotland (para.8(3) of sch.1 to the Regulations.
 The Employment Tribunals Extension of Jurisdiction (Scotland) Order 1994 (SI 1994/1624) permits tribunals to deal with claims for breach of contract that arise or are outstanding on termination of an employee's employment.